blinds52/odata/minutes/odata-meeting-21_on-20130117-minutes.md

 **No further discussion**. **No objections**.
 The **motion passes**.

 ODATA-60
-: "Allow complex properties or components of complex properties as key parts" [component: OData CSDL] is **Proposed** with no objections.
+: "Allow complex properties or components of complex properties as key parts" [component: OData CSDL] is **Resolved** with no objections.

 **Note**:
 >Time slot for issue processing gone.
 Skip all remaining agenda sub items of 5.